 - Bridleway – The public has a right to pass and repass on foot, on horseback and on a pedal cycle.

-- Byway open to all traffic (BOAT) – The public has the right to pass and repass on foot, horseback, pedal cycle or with a vehicle but the route is mainly used by pedestrians and/or horses.
+- Byway open to all traffic (BOAT) - The public has the right to pass and repass on foot, on a pedal cycle, on horseback, or with a vehicle (horse drawn or motorised) but the route is mainly used by pedestrians, pedal cyclists and/or horses.

 Latest rights of way news.